Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Change point model run for fixed time after change point: point-wise convergence for general characteristics

 We fix a characteristic $\phi \in \cC$ throughout the proof.
-The main tools in order to prove this result are Lemmas \ref{lem:8}, \ref{lem:9} below.
-In order to prove these results we will need a number of supporting results which we now embark upon.
-First we start with a technical lemma controlling the number of children a vertex with degree $k$ at change point can produce within a fixed interval.
-For the rest of this section we write $C_1, C_2, C_3, C_4, C, C', a_0$ for constants which are independent of $a, n, \delta, k$. \begin{lemma} For any interval $[b, b + \eta] \subseteq [0, a]$,
+The main tools used are Lemmas \ref{lem:8}, \ref{lem:9} below.
+We will need a number of supporting results which we now embark upon. \chnr{For the rest of this section we write $C_1, C_2, C_3, C_4, C, C', c, a_0$ for generic \chsb{non-random} constants which are independent of $a, n, \delta, k$, whose values might change between lines and inequalities.
+We start with a technical lemma controlling the number of children a vertex with degree $k$ at \chsb{time $0$} can produce within a fixed interval.} \begin{lemma} For \chsb{any $k \ge 0$ and} any interval $[b, b + \eta] \subseteq [0, a]$,

 \end{lemma}